Patternslib/Patterns/docs/developer/styleguide.md

 This is to aid in readability and to avoid subtle bugs where certain lines are wrongly assumed to be executed within a block.

+## Bind the "this" variable instead of assigning to "self"

+One of the deficiencies in Javascript is that callback functions are not bound to the correct or expected context (as referenced with the `this` variable).
+In [ES2015](https://babeljs.io/docs/learn-es2015/), this problem is solved by using so-called arrow functions for callbacks.

+However, while we're still writing ES5 code, please use the `.bind` method to bind the correct `this` context to the callback method.

+For example:

+    this.$el = $("#some-element");
+    setTimeout(function () {
+        // Without using .bind, "this" will refer to the window object. this.$el.hide();
+    }.bind(this), 1000);

+### What about assigning the outer "this" to "self"?

+A different way of solving the above problem is to assign the outer `this` variable to `self` and then using `self` in the callback.

+For example:

+    var self = this;
+    self.$el = $("#some-element");
+    setTimeout(function () {
+        self.$el.hide();
+    }, 1000);

+This approach is generally discouraged in Patternslib because it results in much longer functions due to the fact that callback functions can't be moved out of the containing function where `self` is defined.

+Additionally, `self` is by default an alias for `window`.
+If you forget to use `var self`, there's the potential for bugs that can be difficult to track down.

+Douglas Crockford and others suggest that the variable `that` be used instead, which is also the convention we follow in Patternslib.

+For example:

+    var that = this;
+    that.$el = $("#some-element");
+    setTimeout(function () {
+        that.$el.hide();
+    }, 1000);

 ## Use private functions in patterns